sarahciston/codingcare/_drafts/interviews.md

 So I was like looking at all the papers like Wow!

 00:53:52.000 --> 00:54:03.000
-Put out anything against big tech you get blockballed like instantly. and like they've known this for a while, like, you know, like they've been like headlines and and articles about this But it's like there's a lot
+Put out anything against big tech you get blackballed like instantly. and like they've known this for a while, like, you know, like they've been like headlines and and articles about this But it's like there's a lot

 00:54:03.000 --> 00:54:07.000
 of homogeneity hobbies that I have.